intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 ## Cadential 6/4s

-**A cadential 6/4 chord is the most straightforward usage of second inversion chord, because it has the most specific rules.**
+A cadential 6/4 chord is the most straightforward usage of second inversion chord, because it has the most specific rules.
 - It occurs when a I<sup>6/4</sup> chord precedes a *root-position* V or V<sup>7</sup> chord.
     - It cannot move to an inversion of a V chord or any version of a vii<sup>o</sup> chord.
 - The I<sup>6/4</sup> loses its tonic function and instead acts as an extension of the dominant function.
-    - You can consider it an anticipation of the arrival of the dominant chord.
+    - Some consider this chord a suspension of some of the chord tones of the dominant chord.
 - It always occurs as part of the cadence for a phrase, hence the name.

-**Harmonize the following three examples to see how well the voice-leading works for a cadential 6/4 chord.**
+Harmonize the following three examples to see how well the voice-leading works for a cadential 6/4 chord.

 {% capture ex1 %}X:1
 T:Cadential 6/4 chords